-What will change at customs after 29 March?
-What will be done to avoid congestion and slow check-in at ports?
-Will unaccompanied trailers require Security and Safety documentation?
+What changed when the UK left the EU on December 31, 2020?
+What's done to avoid congestion and slow check-in at ports?
+Do unaccompanied trailers require a Security & Safety declaration?

-The questions are numerous.
-Read the detailed answers to all your top questions on what happens after Brexit and how to best prepare your business for change.
+Read the detailed answers to all your questions on how to best prepare your business for UK border control.

 Customs tariffs, INCOTERMS, VAT rules in the EU and the UK, EORI number, HS Classification – this and much more might be valuable for you to know about.

 Find it all on our Useful Links page including relevant UK and EU government websites.

 Leave customs to us